Mrs Ruth Atkinson

 Other academic activities

 Music workshop as an 'immersive pedagogical experience' for new lecturers at Plymouth University, as part of a Postgraduate Certificate in Academic Practice (PGCAP) module called 'Developing Professional Practice', June 2016

 'Musical music teaching in UK primary education: putting into words the need to get away from words'

 I enjoy many kinds of music in a variety of contexts.
-I play 'cello, drums and recorders, some guitar and piano, and I enjoy singing.
-I have two children and one grandchild.
+I play 'cello, drums, recorders, ukulele, guitar and piano, and I sing.
 I love living by the sea.